ggujangi/ggu.system.ui/README.md

 ### Dim the Status and Navigation Bars
 - Available in Android 4.0 (API level 14) and higher
-- You can dim the status and notification bars using the `SYSTEM_UI_FLAG_LOW_PROFILE` flag.
+- You can dim the status and notification bars using the `SYSTEM_UI_FLAG_LOW_PROFILE` flag
-- As soon as the user touches the status or navigation bar, the flag is cleared.
+- As soon as the user touches the status or navigation bar, the flag is cleared

 ### Reveal the Status and Navigation Bars
-- Calling `setSystemUiVisibility()` with `SYSTEM_UI_FLAG_VISIBLE` flag clears all flags.
+- Calling `setSystemUiVisibility()` with `SYSTEM_UI_FLAG_VISIBLE` flag clears all flags

 ### 🍮Code
 ```Java